vscode-kubernetes-tools/vscode-kubernetes-tools/docs/extending/clusterexplorernodes.md

 );
 ```

-**NOTE:** The last optional parameter `apiName` is used to retrieve detailed informations about the object added, allowing to watch resources of that type and get live updates in the cluster explorer as they change. `apiName` is the equivalent of the object type and accepts both normal and abbreviated form, such as `service` or the abbreviated `svc`.
-If no `apiName` is passed the extension will behave the same as if you were using `API v1`.
+**IMPORTANT:** The last optional parameter `apiName`, if present, enables the **Watch** feature allowing to watch resources and get live updates in the cluster explorer as they change.
+Its value must be equal to the object type and it accepts both normal and abbreviated form, such as `service` or the abbreviated `svc`.

+**NOTE:** `apiName` argument is not available in API v1

 Or to display a Security grouping folder directly under the context, and display folders for roles and so on under it: